camunda/camunda-docs-manual/content/reference/rest/job/put-set-job-duedate.md

 ---

-Updates the due date of a job.
+Updates the due date of a job by id.

 # Method